purrbot-site/PurrBot/README.md

 * See messages: Let \*Purr* see all channels, that don't have channel-specific permissions.
 * Send messages: Let her send messages.
 * Embed Links: \*Purr* won't work without this permission!

+# Voting
+\*Purr* now has a integrated Votelistener that gives you a reward (currently just a role) on the [support-guild](https://discord.gg/NB7AFqn).
+Just make sure to be on the guild and vote for the bot, to receive the special role.
+Future rewards may be added.

 # Usefull Links
 * [Discord Server](https://discord.gg/NB7AFqn)